 Trust Revenue Fund - Except as otherwise provided in the Bond Resolutions, all revenues will be delivered to the Trustee immediately upon receipt by the Authority and will be deposited by the Trustee in the Trust Revenue Fund to be used by the Authority for the purposes of funding any other restricted accounts (including the Senior Bond Debt Service Account) and current year operating expenses.
 The Master Bond Resolutions allow the Authority to move surplus funds from the Trust Revenue Fund to the General Surplus account (or subaccounts therein) on a monthly basis but also must maintain a retained balance within the Trust Revenue Fund at month-end equal to one-half of the aggregate amount required to be transferred to the Senior Bonds Debt Service Account during such month.
-The required retained balance was \$4.3 million as of December 31, 2022 and \$4.1 million as of December 31, 2021 and was fully funded.
+The required retained balance was \$4.4 million as of December 31, 2023 and \$4.3 million as of December 31, 2022 and was fully funded.

 Operating Reserve Fund - Under the provisions of the Bond Resolutions, the Operating Reserve Fund is required to be maintained in an amount equal to one-sixth of annual budgeted operating expenses, as determined by the Authority.
-As of December 31, 2022 and 2021, \$11.6 million and \$11.3 million, respectively, were on deposit in the Operating Reserve Fund, which exceeded the required balance of \$11.0 million and \$10.7 million, respectively, during these periods.
+As of December 31, 2023 and 2022, the Operating Reserve Fund requirement was \$13.2 million and \$11.0 million, respectively, and was fully funded with balances of \$13.8 million and \$11.6 million, respectively.

 Rebate Fund - Funds will be deposited into the Rebate Fund pursuant to the Bond Resolutions and used solely for the purpose of paying amounts due to the United States of America pursuant to the Internal Revenue Code and arbitrage rebate regulations issued by the Internal Revenue Service (IRS).
 Funds within the Rebate Fund are only required when an arbitrage rebate liability is due.
 If the amount in the Rebate Fund is in excess of the amount required to be deposited based on the assessed arbitrage rebate liability, such excess will be transferred to the Authority.
-There were no amounts on deposit in the Rebate Fund as of December 31, 2022 and 2021.
+There were no amounts on deposit in the Rebate Fund as of December 31, 2023 and 2022.